suprachakra/Product-Management-CoP/README.md

   - Misaligned prioritization processes across ARTs leading to inefficiencies.
   - Dependency bottlenecks impacting delivery timelines.
   - Limited cross-functional collaboration due to silos.
   - Change resistance due to overload and skepticism.
+Teams are experiencing change fatigue due to numerous initiatives, leading to skepticism about new processes and potential resistance to adopting them.
 - **Strategic Goals**:
   - Improve global alignment in product delivery.
   - Reduce dependency-related delays by 15% in the next 6 months.
   - Establish a centralized repository for reusable product management resources.
   - Secure unified executive sponsorship across divisions to facilitate resource allocation and adoption.
+  - Begin preliminary discussions with key vendors during Phase 2 to assess integration needs, aiming for full collaboration by Phase 3.

 ---
 ### **Charter for Product Management CoP**